 Can be too warm on sunny days

-These kayaking gloves are a good investment because you can use them for different activities like; mountain climbing, biking, etc. With its versatility, you are guaranteed a durable and functional pair of gloves.
-According to some reviews, the size is inaccurate.
-So, make sure you’re getting the size.
-The sizing guide will help you pick the right one.
+These kayaking gloves are a good investment because you can use them for different activities like; mountain climbing, biking, etc. With its versatility, you get a durable and functional pair of gloves.

 #2 Neopskin Water Gloves